Overview

 My Role

-As the Product Designer, I owned the information architecture, flows, interaction design, and usability validation.
-I worked collaboratively with engineering on the API definition and with stakeholders on prioritization, ensuring the product met enterprise-grade standards.
+As the Product Designer I owned the information architecture, flows, interaction design, and usability testing.
+I worked with engineering on the API definition and with stakeholders on prioritization.